ratgdo/esphome-ratgdo/README.md

-# ratgdo
+# ratgdo for ESPHome

-This is a port of the ratgdo software for the v2 board to esphome.
+This is a port of the ratgdo software for the v2 board to ESPHome.

 [Visit the github.io page to purchase boards](https://paulwieland.github.io/ratgdo/#order)